yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

     The list can contain also a bucket name used if the matching local entity does not define a bucket.
 In the example above if a file is downlinked having source (spacecraft) id = 7 and destination (Yamcs) id = 12, it will end up in bucket3.

 entityIdLength (integer)
     The length in bytes of the entity id for the outgoing CFDP transfers.
 The entity id and the sequence number represent the CFDP transaction identifier - it is encoded in the header of all the CFDP PDUs.
+These lengths together with the sequenceNrLength determine the size of the PDU header:

-    These lengths determine the size of the PDU header.
+    ``PDU_header_size(bytes) = 4 + 2 * entityIdLength + sequenceNrLength``

     For the incoming transfers the remote peer specifies the lengths.
 Default: ``2``

 sequenceNrLength (integer)